 President Emmanuel Macron’s Moves to Quell the Public

-During his first public comments since the protestors started taking shots at his presidency, French President Emmanuel Macron offered concessions to quash the demonstrations.
+During his first public comments since the protestors started taking shots at his presidency, French President Emmanuel Macron offered concessions to quash the demonstrations in Paris.
 While he condemned the violence, he pledged to expedite tax relief for workers who were struggling and to eradicate the tax hikes for retirees and pensioners.

 On top of that, he also reiterated promises he had made earlier on concerning both raising the minimum wage and abolishing taxes on overtime pay as of Jan.1, which is several months ahead of the schedule.

 All these proposed concessions were issued addressed demanded by the yellow-vested protestors.

 The yellow vest movement is still on-going and the demands are taking new form; from taxing the rich to raising the minimum wage to having President Macron hand in his resignation.